top of page

 • Grapes and raisins: Even small amounts can lead to kidney failure in both dogs and cats.

-Additionally, many pet owners underestimate the effects of everyday items like onions and garlic, which can damage red blood cells and lead to anemia.
-Being aware of these dangers is essential for keeping pets safe.
+Additionally, many companion animal guardians underestimate the effects of everyday items like onions and garlic, which can damage red blood cells and lead to anemia.
+Being aware of these dangers is essential for keeping companion animals safe.

 The Risk of Obesity

-Feeding pets human food can increase the risk of obesity.
+Feeding companion animals human food can increase the risk of obesity.
 Many human foods are calorie-dense, high in sugars, and include unhealthy fats.
 Over time, being overweight can lead to serious health issues, including:

-• Diabetes: Studies show that overweight pets are more likely to develop diabetes.
+• Diabetes: Studies show that overweight companion animals are more likely to develop diabetes.

 • Joint problems: Excess weight can put strain on joints, leading to arthritis and mobility issues.

-A balanced diet, specifically tailored to your pet’s needs, must be a priority to maintain their health.
-Consult your veterinarian before introducing new treats to make sure they align with your pet's dietary requirements.
+A balanced diet, specifically tailored to your companion animal's needs, must be a priority to maintain their health.
+Consult your veterinarian before introducing new treats to make sure they align with your companion animal's dietary requirements.

 Final Thoughts

-By understanding your pet's unique nutritional needs, being aware of toxic foods, and recognizing the potential for obesity and behavioral issues, you can promote your pet's health and happiness.
+By understanding your companion animal's unique nutritional needs, being aware of toxic foods, and recognizing the potential for obesity and behavioral issues, you can promote your companion animal's health and happiness.
 Focusing on a balanced diet tailored to their specific needs will help ensure your furry friends enjoy long, healthy lives.

 Mar’s Mission does not provide veterinary care or services.
 The information we share comes from reputable and trusted sources to help support the care of companion animals.
 For urgent or professional medical needs, please contact a licensed veterinarian immediately.